Why Study Health Informatics?

 At SUNY Downstate, the only academic health center in Brooklyn, you'll work with health providers, technologists and administrators as you learn how data fits into the patient care experience.
 Our computer labs are updated with the same technology you'll use on the job.
 And you'll even have remote access to software you'll need to complete assignments.

 You can complete this master's program in-person or online on a full- or part-time basis.
 In-person classes are offered at night, which means you'll be able to work during the day.

 What You Will Learn

 - This program will teach you to organize, store and retrieve health information data.

 - Coursework focuses on health care delivery, network architecture, database systems, medical imaging and more.

-- You'll complete a full-year internship, as well as a master's essay, before you graduate.
+- You'll complete an internship, as well as a master's essay, before you graduate.